Bird Watching In Our Backyard 2

 Juncos

-The snowbird (Juncos), this little bird liked the bird house under our deck .
-I think it kept him out of the wind.
+The snowbird (Juncos), this little bird liked the bird house under our deck.
+Safe and warm and I think it kept him out of the wind.
 We have lots of Juncos they winter here and farther south.
-Pretty nice little birds that like to eat from our feeders.
+They are nice little birds and they like to eat from our feeders.
+Alaska and Canada are the juncos' summer home.

 Indigo Bunting & Gold Finch